ryanhinton/Thread-Throttle-JS/README.md

 function YourFunction(data) {

-    // This Example that would be replaced with your code, except leave ttjs.complete() in tact. console.log('Function #' + data.counter);
+    // This example would be replaced with your code, just leave ttjs.complete() intact. console.log('Function #' + data.counter);

     ttjs.complete();